-Auditors (Internal and External) Financial Analysts Investment Banks Rating Agencies (Internal and External) The Board through the Audit Committee performs its oversight responsibility of the Company's corporate governance processes relating to the independence and performance of its internal and external auditors.
-The Audit Committee Charter lays down the specific duties and responsibilities of the Audit Committee with respect to the Internal and External Auditors and such duties and responsibilities include, As they are considered "third parties" or public, the PSE-disclosure rules to As they are considered "third parties" or public, the PSE-disclosure rules to protect public interest shall apply.
-As they are considered "third parties" or public, the PSE-disclosure rules to
+Auditors (Internal and External) Financial Analysts Investment Banks Rating Agencies The Board through the Audit Committee performs its oversight responsibility of the Company's corporate governance processes relating to the independence and performance of its internal and external auditors.
+The Audit Committee Charter lays down the specific duties and responsibilities of the Audit Committee with respect to the Internal and External Auditors public, the PSE- disclosure rules to protect public interest As they are considered "third parties" or public, the PSE-disclosure rules to protect public interest shall apply.
+As they are considered "third parties" or public, the PSE-disclosure rules to protect public interest shall apply.